KaiKiatLiew/kaikiatliew.github.io/_posts/2025-03-19-COE-Analysis.md

 str(INTEREST_data)
 ```

-5. Pivoting data frames
+Pivoting data frames
-a.
-The ‘pivot_longer()’ and ‘pivot_wider()’ functions were used to convert columns into rows and vice versa whole retaining the same object naming across all data frames for ease of identification;
+- The ‘pivot_longer()’ and ‘pivot_wider()’ functions were used to convert columns into rows and vice versa whole retaining the same object naming across all data frames for ease of identification;
-b.
-The “Period” name was added after applying ‘pivot_longer()’ to denote date observations within.
+- The “Period” name was added after applying ‘pivot_longer()’ to denote date observations within.

 ``` r
 # Pivoting data frames